All Episodes

 And for Hillary Clinton's all the drama.

-All the high emotion of this week.
+All but discovered the high emotion of this week.

-This one historic moment in front of America.
+Everything has led to this one night, this one historic moment in front of America.

 And Cookie Roberts, what an interesting choice for the beginning of that speech, introducing her mom as a grandma.

-Uh, those are thoughts that you have about grandma.
+Those are thoughts that you have about grandma.

 And Hillary Clinton has accepted the Democratic Party nomination, stressing her steadiness, her readiness, her experience, and her empathy.

-She said, Someone who will be the president for all of us.
+She said, someone who will be the president for all of us.

-And she didn't flinch from the fight, taking the argument right to Donald Trump, questioning his temperament, and blasted his biggest.
+Taking the argument right to Donald Trump, questioning his temperament, and blasted his biggest picture.

-All right, I'll jump in here.
+I'll jump in here.

 We'll play the whole montage because it just goes on.